Jarvisjl/hy_pynance/README.md

 # hy_pynance
 The purpose of this project is to pull stock index data from tdameritrade's api (and soon alphavantage for real time data) to model the prices of a stock by each minute of the business day.
 The current version simply displays line plots that model price changes throughout the day for each stock index.
-The current version takes around 10 seconds to extract, clean, and store a day's worth of data for each index.
-As of writing this, it takes under 10 seconds to pull the sql data and run the visuals,.
+Hope to continue updating this readme.

 To use:
 -must have a local sql database set up